Friday, April 30, 2010

 There's also a feature on Living Blues during the 1980's, with old pictures and a list of 30 of the best albums of the decade, along with 30 that you might have missed.
 I had a nice portion of both lists in my collection and found it hard to disagree with their choices.
 Check out the latest issue and see what you think.

-There's also a new issue of Blues Bytes online.
+Blues Bytes online.
 This is one of the biggest issues ever, with reviews of some great new releases, some of which I previewed here a few weeks ago.
 The new release by the Holmes Brothers is the Pick Hit this month and there are also reviews of new discs from the Mannish Boys, Kirk Fletcher, Coco Montoya, and Guitar Shorty.
 I did the Flashback review, which covers two discs recorded on the same day in 1979, Buddy Guy's Stone Crazy! and Junior Wells' Pleading the Blues.
 While most blues fans are familiar with the Buddy Guy release, the Junior Wells effort (which features Guy on guitar) is one that you certainly need to check out if you've previously missed it.

 For nearly twenty years, Fred Sanders has been a staple of the Beale Street scene in Memphis.
 On nice days, you can often catch him playing in Handy Park.
 He was house guitarist at Club Paradise for seven years, playing with B. B. King, Bobby "Blue" Bland, and Albert King, and was a member of the Memphis Blues Caravan.
 About ten years ago, someone got him in the studio and he cut a very good album that is well worth tracking down.
 Here's Sanders from around this time last year, playing the old B. B. King chestnut, "Why I Sing The Blues," in Handy Park.